Imprint of massive neutrinos on Persistent Homology of large-scale structure: Abstract

 \section{Abstract}

-Exploiting the Persistent Homology technique and an associated complementary representation which enables us to construct a synergistic pipeline for different topological features quantified by Betti curves in reducing the degeneracy between cosmological parameters, we investigate the footprint of summed massive neutrinos ($M_{\nu}$) in different density fields simulated by the publicly available Quijote suite.
-Evolution of topological features in the context of super-level filtration on three-dimensional density fields, reveals remarkable indicators for constraining the $M_{\nu}$ and $\sigma_8$.
-The abundance of 2-holes is more sensitive to the presence of $M_{\nu}$, also the persistence of topological features plays a crucial role in cosmological inference and reducing the degeneracy associated with $M_{\nu}$ simulation rather than their birth thresholds when either the total matter density ($m$) field or those part including only cold dark matter+baryons ($cb$) is utilized.
-Incorporating the Betti-1 and Betti-2 for $cb$ part of $M^+_{\nu}$ simulation marginalized over the thresholds implies $5\%$ variation compared to the massless neutrinos simulation.
-The constraint on $M_{\nu}$ from $\beta_k$ and its joint analysis with birth threshold and persistency of topological features for total mass density field smoothed by $R=5$ Mpc h$^{-1}$ at zero redshift reach to $0.0172$ eV and $0.0152$ eV, at $1\sigma$ confidence interval, respectively.
+Exploiting the Persistent Homology technique and its complementary representations, we examine the footprint of summed neutrino mass ($M_{\nu}$) in the various density fields simulated by the publicly available Quijote suite.
+The evolution of topological features by utilizing the super-level filtration on three-dimensional density fields at zero redshift, reveals a remarkable benchmark for constraining the cosmological parameters, particularly $M_{\nu}$ and $\sigma_8$.
+The abundance of independent closed surfaces (voids) compared to the connected components (clusters) and independent loops (filaments), is more sensitive to the presence of $M_{\nu}$ for $R=5$ Mpc $h^{-1}$ irrespective of whether using the total matter density field ($m$) or CDM+baryons field ($cb$).
+Reducing the degeneracy between $M_{\nu}$ and $\sigma_8$ is achieved via Persistent Homology for the $m$ field but not for the $cb$ field.
+The uncertainty of $M_{\nu}$ at $1\sigma$ confidence interval from the joint analysis of Persistent Homology vectorization for the $m$ and $cb$ fields smoothed by $R=5$ Mpc $h^{-1}$ at $z=0$ reaches $0.0152$ eV and $0.1242$ eV, respectively.
+Noticing the use of the 3-dimensional underlying density field at $z=0$, the mentioned uncertainties can be treated as the theoretical lower limits.